dagle/sequoia-cert-store/tests/data/README.md

 ed: An unusual certificate: his primary key is also a subkey on his certificate!

+halfling: Two versions of the same certificate.
+Both have the same authentication subkey, one has a signing subkey, the other an encryption subkey.
+Likewise, both have one User ID in common (regis@pup.com) and a second User ID ('Halfling
+<encryption@halfling.org>' and 'Halfling <signing@halfling.org>',
+respectively).

 hans: A certificate with an email address that uses puny code.